Quinine Facts, Benefits, and Dangers for Malaria and Leg Cramps

 What Is Quinine?

 Quinine is a bitter chemical present in the bark of cinchona trees, which are native to South America.
 Multiple species of the genus Cinchona produce the chemical.
-Quinine is used as a medicine to treat malaria.
+It's used as a medicine to treat malaria.
 It's also used in much lower doses to provide the bitter taste of tonic water.

 Cinchona bark is sometimes known as Jesuits' bark or powder.
 The Jesuits introduced the plant to Europe from South America